How to transform your unworn sentimental jewellery into a one of a kind engagement ring

 So, after much consideration Roger suggested the idea of using his Grandma’s old ring that he inherited a few years ago which has been gathering dust in his draw ever since.
-Roger loved the idea of keeping a family heirloom alive and he also understood that by using the centre stone, this alone would greatly reduce the overall cost.
-Claire was very close to Roger’s Grandma and she immediately loved the idea of using her old ring as the base for their new engagement ring.
+They both loved the idea of keeping a family heirloom alive and understood that by using the centre stone, this alone would greatly reduce the overall cost.

 Redesigning An Heirloom

-After carefully assessing Roger’s grandmother’s ring he concluded that although the ring itself was extremely worn and in need of major restoration the diamond itself was of premium quality.
+After carefully assessing Roger’s grandmother’s old ring he concluded that although the ring itself was extremely worn and in need of major restoration, the diamond itself was of premium quality.

 Claire and Roger both expressed to Michael that they liked a halo design with split shoulders but they did not like the fact that they all seemed to look the same and lacked individuality.
 Michael also discovered Claire’s love for ballet, which she had studied since she was a little girl.

-Using the very latest CAD (Computer Aided Design) technology, Michael came up with two designs.
+Using the very latest CAD (Computer Aided Design) technology, Michael suggested two designs.